Term of Award

 Spiroplasmas are among the smallest self replicating organisms known.
 They are helical, motile descendents of Gram-positive bacteria that have evolved to occupy broad host ranges including plants, insects and crustaceans.
 Spiroplasmas are the causative agent of several economically important agricultural diseases, but most host-microbe interactions appear to be commensal.
 Given the ubiquitous nature of these microbes, a methodical approach that focused on serologically distinct isolates from a single host family was used as an initial step in understanding spiroplasma diversity and distribution.
 Tabanid-associated spiroplasmas represent the most thoroughly studied group to date, so this project examined a spiroplasma field isolate collection (>200 isolates) that was obtained from tabanid flies in Costa Rica, Ecuador, Australia, and the United States.
 The 16S rRNA, 23S rRNA, and rpoB genes and the 16S-23S rRNA spacer region were successfully used to establish evolutionary relationships of the closely related spiroplasma isolates.
 Phylogenetic analyses and non-genetic character mapping indicated that all study isolates belonged to the Apis clade; arginine hydrolysis was a strong indicator of evolutionary relatedness; surface serology and phylogenetic placement were congruent; and neither host specificity nor geographical ranges were strict.

 Jandhyam, Haritha Lakshmi, "Molecular Phylogenetic Analysis of Novel Spiroplasma Isolates" (2009).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 721.